-he story of Isaac in the Bible will at times seem very familiar, particularly if you have read the story of his father, Abraham.
-Isaac's life is replete with references and parallels to his father's experiences.
+The story of Isaac in the Bible will at times seem very familiar, partcularly if you have read the story of his father, Abraham.
 Scripture seems to point us toward this connection starting with the famine in the land of Canaan: "Now there was a famine in the land - besides the previous famine in Abraham's time" (Genesis 26:1).
 As this verse reminds us, both Abraham and Isaac experienced a harsh famine in the Promised Land.
 Isaac reacted just as his father did and began to head toward Egypt where he could ride out the famine until it was over.
 However, in Isaac's case, God commanded him: "Do not go down to Egypt; live in the land where I tell you to live" (Genesis 26:2).

 While Abraham found himself in Egypt and Isaac stayed in Canaan, they both faced an identical challenge.
 Abraham was concerned that the pharaoh might have him killed because of his beautiful wife, Sarah.
-Isaac was concerned that Abimelek, the King of Gerar (where Isaac and Rebekah had chosen to settle), might have him killed in order to steal away the beautiful Rebekah.
-Both Abraham (Genesis 20:1-2) and Isaac (Genesis 26:7) solved their dilemma in the same way - by passing their wives off as their sisters.
+Isaac was concerned that Abimelek, the King of Gerar, might have him killed in order to steal away the beautiful Rebekah.
+Both Abraham (Genesis 20:1-2) and Isaac (Genesis 26:7) solved their problem in the same way-by passing their wives off as their sisters.

-As noted in the previous section, both patriarchs invested a significant amount of time digging wells and both endured conflicts with the Philistines regarding ownership of the wells.
-Ultimately, both Abraham (Genesis 21:27) and Isaac (Genesis 26:26-29) formed peace treaties with Abimelek (at his request) and formalized the agreement in the exact same place - Beersheba, "well of the oath."
+And both patriarchs invested a significant amount of time digging wells and both endured conflicts with the Philistines regarding ownership of the wells.
+Ultimately, both Abraham (Genesis 21:27) and Isaac (Genesis 26:26-29) formed peace treaties with Abimelek and formalized the agreement in the exact same place-Beersheba, "well of the oath."